bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/let.md

 ### Other situations

-When used inside a block, `let` limits the variable's scope to that block.
+When used inside a block, `let` limits the variable’s scope to that block.
 Note the difference between `var`, whose scope is inside the function where it is declared.

     var a = 1;
     var b = 2;